 If the number of active members remains constant, then the total active member payroll will increase 3.5% annually, the base portion of the individual salary increase assumptions.
 This increasing payroll was recognized in amortizing unfunded actuarial accrued liabilities.
+Note that the 3.50% wage inflation assumption consists of 2.75% for price inflation and 0.75% for real wage growth.

-The rate of investment return was 7.50% a year compounded yearly (net after expenses and before adjustment for the 13th check program).
+The rate of investment return was 7.25% a year compounded yearly (net after expenses).
 This assumption is used to make money payable at one point in time equal in value to a different amount of money payable at another point in time.
-This assumption was first used for the December 31, 2010 valuation.
+This assumption was first used for the December 31, 2015 valuation.